EBI-Metagenomics/EMG-docs/docs/analysis.rst

 ---------------------------
-NEW Long-Reads assembly pipeline
+Long-Reads assembly pipeline
 ---------------------------

-Long-read sequencing technology is becoming popular for metagenomics analysis as the longer reads remove ambiguity in the genome assembly process.
 MGnify supports both Oxford Nanopore and PacBio SMRT technologies as part of the metagenomic assembly and annotation service.

-The assembly pipeline is written as a workflow in CWL, the source code is accessible in the `MGnify-LR pipeline <https://github.com/EBI-Metagenomics/mgnify-lr>` repository.
-Current version 1.0.0 depends on the following programs:
+The long-read assembly pipeline (MGnify-LR) is provided as a workflow in CWL, with the source code accessible via the `MGnify-LR pipeline <https://github.com/EBI-Metagenomics/mgnify-lr>` repository.
+Version 1.0.0 depends on the following programs:

 * Fastp 0.20.1